 You’ll notice I didn’t mention dessert above.
 Although chocolate fondue and vegan puddings are available, I opted to save my sweet tooth for Sprungli.

-End you perfect city itinerary with a box of truffles from Sprungli, my favourite chocolatier in the city.
+End you perfect one day in Zurich with a box of truffles from Sprungli, my favourite chocolatier in the city.

 Get an assortment to test out different flavours (like the champagne truffles).
 I managed to make 6 truffles last a few days, but I’m still not sure how I had enough willpower.